 Frenemies: Cuba and the US Embargo

 With the loosening of some travel restrictions at the end of the Obama administration, many U.S. citizens visited the island for the first time.
-In Frenemies we hear these eye-opening experiences in Cuba, as well as experiences and insights from subjects who have had longer term relationship with this small Caribbean country.
-We also hear from talented but frustrated native Cuban artists living on the island.
+In Frenemies we hear these eye-opening experiences in Cuba, as well as experiences and insights from subjects who have had longer term relationships with this small Caribbean country.
+We also hear from talented native Cuban artists living on the island.

-Contemporary and historical events on the island and in the United States relate to personal opinions of our speaking subjects .The film uses their personal experiences to carry the spectator through a lively discussion that rebuilds the Cuban Revolution, achievements of the Revolutionary government, the Bay of Pigs invasion, and the Missile Crisis, Red Scare...
-The film travels through history making use of archival footage along with footage captured in contemporary Cuba, and bringing the audience to 2019.
+The film uses our speaking subjects personal experiences to carry the spectator through a lively discussion that rebuilds the Cuban Revolution, the Bay of Pigs invasion, the Missile Crisis, Red Scare...
+The film travels through history making use of archival footage along with contemporary footage captured in Cuba bringing the audience to 2019.

 Frenemies’ subjects discuss the embargo.
 The Cuban people are hanging by a thin thread.
 Decades of economic isolation have worn out the island and the morale of Cubans who still resist to keep their sovereignty.
+Can any economy survive such an all-encompassing blockade?
 The United Nations has voted almost thirty times for the embargo to be lifted.
 Frenemies presents a compelling argument for why this embargo should be lifted.